Ryxwaer/dp-reality/README.md

   - mails will be sent from custom domain
 - dashboard with user's bots statistics
 - global statistics for preset metrics (eg. price change of 1 room flats in Brno over years)
+- high level of error handling and failure recovery

 ## Technology stack
 - mongodb